idodov/RedAlert/README.md

 # binary_sensor.oref_alert
 ## Example data (when there is active alert / sensor state is on)
+*prev_* saving data of latest information when the sensor was on
 ```
 id: '133413399870000000'
 cat: '1'